What Is Inflation? Inflation Definition

 The bottom line

 While we define inflation as the measure of the increase of prices for goods and services over a period of time, there are many variables to managing, reducing, or combating it in an economy.
 When managed properly and maintained at a low and stable rate, inflation can be seen as beneficial to an economy.
 However, when uncontrolled, it can become impossible to recover from, and it can affect the financial health of an economy.
-When investing in the stock market, it’s important to understand how inflation not only impacts the stock market, but also how it impacts your investment portfolio.
+When investing in the stock market, its important to understand how inflation not only impacts the stock market, but also how it impacts your investment portfolio.
 In addition, speaking with a professional financial advisor and researching how to manage your investments during high periods of inflation can be beneficial for creating an investment strategy that works best for you.
 Sign up now by downloading the Public App to learn more!

 The above content provided and paid for by Public and is for general informational purposes only.
 It is not intended to constitute investment advice or any other kind of professional advice and should not be relied upon as such.
 Before taking action based on any such information, we encourage you to consult with the appropriate professionals.
 We do not endorse any third parties referenced within the article.
 Market and economic views are subject to change without notice and may be untimely when presented here.
 Do not infer or assume that any securities, sectors or markets described in this article were or will be profitable.
 Past performance is no guarantee of future results.
 There is a possibility of loss.
 Historical or hypothetical performance results are presented for illustrative purposes only.